|Feature Article - December 2010|

 This sounds very impressive, but a picture is worth a thousand words.
 Their Figure 4 shows their postulated evolutionary tree.

-You can’t really see what you need to see in the drawing at that scale.
-What they did was to compare the cells in the two black circles (enlarged below) and then drew some conclusions.
+They compared the cells in the two black circles (isolated below) and then drew some conclusions.

 Here are the conclusions they drew.